zenphantom/ml-git/docs/qs_configure_repository.md

     $ ml-git store add mlgit-datasets --credentials=mlgit
     ```

-After that, you should version, in a git repository, the .ml-git folder created.
+After that, you should version, in a git repository, the .ml-git folder created during this process.

+To use these settings in a new project all you have to do is to execute the command ```ml-git clone``` to import the project's settings.

+> **NOTE**: If you would like to share these settings with another ml-git user, this user must have access to the git repository where the settings are stored.